luismasuelli/stick-em-all/contracts/README.md

 main contract and add it as a valid consumer to your VRF subscription.
 Otherwise, the VRF calls will fail.

 This is not needed (and cannot be done) for your local network.

+## Alternatives to ngrok

+It might happen that you run out of bandwidth when using ngrok to expose your wallet.
+In this case, and if you don't want to purchase any license, you can try different services.
+Some instructions will be given here:

+### localtonet.com

+The process is similar to ngrok:

+1. Register your account (it has a free plan).
+2. Log-in, obtain a free API key, and create a random subdomain and http tunnel in the dashboard.
+3. Download the localtonet application (for Windows, it has an installer; for Linux systems, it has an executable which you should place in a reachable place like /usr/local/bin).
+4. Run the localtonet application (it will ask you for the token, so copy it from what you did in step 2).
+5. Go to your dashboard and START the tunnel.

+Then, take the fully qualified subdomain name and use it as the RPC URL in your wallet.

+Otherwise, using this endpoint is the same.

+### Why not locally mounting an HTTPS-enabled server?

+Because you'll otherwise have to handle self-signed certificates and for sure even developers try to avoid that as much as possible - this will be even worse for the non-dev people.

+However, if you feel you can deal with the hassle... then try it: See how to create certificates and mount a local nginx with https support proxying your localhost:8545 and good luck.
+But it is harder than it sounds.